dpengftw/ssl-checker-newrelic/README.md

 One of the good thing about this script, is that it will full analyze the SSL certificate for security issue's and will include the report in the output or CSV file.

+New Relic addition with the -n flag, which passes JSON data to Insights and provides ability to use NRQL.

 ## Requirements

 You only need to installl pyOpenSSL: